2010–11 Wolverhampton Wanderers F.C. season: Season review

 The first Black Country derby in the top flight for 27 years arrived in February, after snow had caused the original December date to be postponed.
 The game ended all square, but only after West Bromwich Albion had canceled out loanee Jamie O'Hara's opener with a stoppage time equaliser.
 The next weekend saw Wolves record their biggest victory of the Premier League era, as they thumped Blackpool 4–0 to lift themselves out of the relegation zone for the first time since September.
 Four more points then followed, after games with Tottenham and Aston Villa.

 April brought the news that striker Kevin Doyle had suffered ligament damage while on international duty with the Republic of Ireland and would struggle to feature again during the season.
 As manager Mick McCarthy switched formations and line-ups to try to replace Doyle as the spearhead of a 4–5–1 formation, the team endured a run of just two points from a possible 15.
 With three games remaining the team remained in the drop zone, but in touch with a number of other clubs.
 The renewed goalscoring form of Steven Fletcher, helped yield two successive 3–1 victories that clawed the team out of the relegation zone before the final day.

 The final day of the 2010–11 season featured one of the tightest ever relegation battles.
 At the start of the day, six teams had still not assured their safety - with one, West Ham, already condemned to relegation.
 The remaining two places could potentially be filled by Wolves, Blackburn, Birmingham, Blackpool or Wigan.
 Wolves faced Blackburn at Molineux in the final game to feature the North Bank stand that had stood since 1992.

 A dismal first half performance left the home side 0–3 down at the half time interval, meaning they occupied a relegation place.
 Despite moving up to 17th after Birmingham fell behind at Tottenham early in the second half, two key goals in the same minute sunk Wolves back into the mire as Birmingham equalised, and Wigan took the lead in their game at Stoke.
 With just three minutes remaining at Molineux, a goal by Stephen Hunt reduced the deficit to 2–3, meaning Wolves were safe by virtue of goals scored (having tied Birmingham on points and goal difference).
 An injury time goal by Tottenham then ended all doubt and sent Birmingham down, along with Blackpool who had eventually lost at champions Manchester United despite having at one point led.

 Wolves had survived in 17th place, on 40 points, a two-point improvement on the previous campaign despite a much more nervous finale.

 Results

-Pre season
+Preseason

 Wolves' seven pre season games saw them face opposition from five different leagues.
 As had become common in recent years, only their final game was held at their Molineux home.
 A second "Wolves Development XI" team largely comprising academy prospects also played a series of matches during this period.